dnguyen800/dnguyen800.github.io/_posts/2019-04-26-streaming-media-device.md

 ### Home Assistant Installation and Integration
 <ul class="fa-ul">
-  <li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span>Connecting Amazon Fire TV to Home Assistant is easy (as of version 0.76, but takes a few steps to enable ADB debugging on Fire TV, installing ADB Hass.io add-on, enable [Android TV component](https://www.home-assistant.io/components/androidtv/)] and connecting the two.</li>
+  <li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span>Connecting Amazon Fire TV to Home Assistant is easy (as of version 0.76, but takes a few steps to enable ADB debugging on Fire TV, installing ADB Hass.io add-on, enable <a href="https://www.home-assistant.io/components/androidtv/">Android TV component</a> and connecting the two.</li>
   <li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span>Media state (play/pause, app, Home menu) updates and media commands respond within one second on the Fire TV and Home Assistant. </li>
   <li><span class="fa-li" ><i class="fas fa-meh"></i></span>Play/pause state is not accurately reflected on most Fire TV apps, so lighting automations cannot rely on this information.
 As an alternative, you can detect if a Fire TV app is open.
 This is likely a bug and may be fixed in the future.</li>
 </ul>